 Finally, there are the much-quoted $65,000 slots, with a couple of high-profile outfitters.
 I've gotten to know one of them, Alpine Ascents, quite well here at base camp, and have to admit, if I could afford it, I'd probably go for it.
 Cynics would argue that I'm saying this because I've gobbled up so much of Alpine Ascent's tea cake up here, but for a climber, to be able to climb with mountaineering legends like Vern Tejas or Willi Prittie is an experience akin to painting with Picasso or golfing with Palmer.
 In some cases, if you can afford it, 65 grand is not an overwhelming price to climb with the best.
 Now if you'll excuse me, I think Alpine Ascents is serving tea. >>More

 New to climbing and dreaming about Everest? - Contact our Director of Programs, Gordon Janow, (gjanow@AlpineAscents.com) about how to get started.

 Alpine Ascents is deeply committed to maintaining ecosystems at home and around the world.
-With each expedition, trek and course, we not only attempt to leave the environment as we found it, but strive to assist the local population in protecting the land and people indigenous to that region.
+With each expedition, trek, and course, we not only attempt to leave the environment as we found it but also strive to assist the local population in protecting the land and people indigenous to that region.
 Alpine Ascents reaches for the highest ethical business practices at home and abroad.
-Each staff member is dedicated to environmentally sound alpine ascents.
+Each staff member is dedicated to environmentally sound climbing practices.

-At Alpine Ascents environmental stewardship remains one of our core values and we take Leave No Trace ethics and practices very seriously.
-The mountains are our home and we are unwilling to sacrifice their preservation for human objectives.
-On every one of our courses and climbs we teach and follow the environmentally appropriate Leave No Trace principals and practices.
+At Alpine Ascents, environmental stewardship remains one of our core values, and as such, we take Leave No Trace ethics and practices seriously.
+The mountains are our home, and we are unwilling to sacrifice their preservation for human objectives.
+On every one of our courses and climbs, we both follow and teach the environmentally appropriate Leave No Trace principles and practices.

 Our Wag Bag® program made a pioneering step in human waste management for the National Park System and Forest Service in the North Cascades.
 On Aconcagua, we pioneered a waste removal system on our climbs, utilizing the WAG Bag® system.
-And we continue our on-going maintenance and minimal impact plans wherever we guide.
-We believe that given the proper information most people will do all they can to help protect and maintain the environment.
-Alpine Ascents is committed to developing safe, self-reliant and environmentally conscious mountaineers.Return to Top of Page
+And we continue our ongoing maintenance and minimal impact plans wherever we guide.
+We believe that, given the proper information, most people will do what they can to help protect and maintain the environment.
+Alpine Ascents is committed to developing safe, self-reliant, and environmentally conscious mountaineers.Return to Top of Page